Understanding Canine Body Language

 Distance decreasing communications are behaviours that a dog uses in order to gain less distance from another animal; such as a sweeping wag of the tail.
 In terms of evolution, communication is about the sender gaining some degree of advantage.
 For example, a dog communicating distance-increasing signals to ward off a perceived threat, or communicating possessiveness over a resource such as food.
 This behaviour is being demonstrated for reasons of survival.

 Importantly, dogs are not capable of manipulation, or giving dishonest signals, in order to gain something.
-When a dog expresses an emotion it is an honest disclosure of what is going on for them internally.
+When a dog expresses an emotion it is honest disclosure of what is going on for them internally.